TablePress/TablePress/readme.md

 To insert a table into a post or page, add a "TablePress table" block in the block editor and select the desired table.

-After that, you might want to change the styling of the table.
-You can do this by entering CSS commands into the "Custom CSS" textarea on the "Plugin Options" screen.
-Some examples for common styling changes can be found on the [TablePress FAQ page](https://tablepress.org/faq/).
+Examples for common styling changes via "Custom CSS" code can be found on the [TablePress FAQ page](https://tablepress.org/faq/).
 You may also add certain features (like sorting, pagination, filtering, alternating row colors, row highlighting, print name and/or description, ...) by enabling the corresponding checkboxes on a table's "Edit" screen.

 ## Acknowledgements